WPA3 Security: Why Your Enterprise Business Needs It?

 WPA3 enables robust encryption using the latest security methods.
 For some small business networks using WPA2-Personal, the imperfect four-way handshake was directly based on the pre-shared key (PSK), which makes the attacks towards PSK like KRACK vulnerable.
 Hackers may crack WPA2-Personal passwords with brute-force attacks, basically guessing the password over and over again until one password matches.
 WPA3-Personal mode replaces PSK with Simultaneous Authentication of Equals (SAE) so it eliminates dependency on shared passwords and gets devices authorized without sacrificing security.

 While for WPA3-Enterprise mode, there is a move from the 128-bit security level of WPA2-Enterprise to 192-bit security.
 This feature provides extra security for security-sensitive areas, such as government, defense, and industrial verticals.
-Also, WPA3 introduces 256-bit Galois/Counter Mode Protocol and 384-bit Hashed Message Authentication Mode (HMAC) with the Secure Hash Algorithm, which sets a consistent security baseline to better protect the sensitive data.
+Also, WPA3 introduces 256-bit Galois/Counter Mode Protocol and 384-bit Hashed Message Authentication Mode (HMAC) with the Secure Hash Algorithm, which sets a consistent security baseline to better protect sensitive data.

 WPA3 Brings Simplified Wi-Fi Security to Enterprise Business